 The transactor does limit write scaling.
 However, compared to a typical database server, the transactor doesn’t have to handle all the other work normally done by a server (servicing queries and reads, locking, disk sync etc), and many workloads will be supported by this configuration.
 Datomic doesn’t target the very highest write volumes, as those workloads require different tradeoffs (one or more of: a loss of transactions, queries, or consistency, and/or the need to shard).

 No. Multiple transactors can be run in standby mode in a single auto-scaling group, each ready to take over in the case of a failing transactor.
 At no point can data be lost, as no transactions are acknowledged unless written through to the storage service.

-No. Development and testing use (i.e. against non-production storages) does not count against your licensed process limit.
-You can use the same license key on your development and testing storages.
+No. The Datomic license provides unlimited development and testing use (i.e. non-production systems).
+You can use your production license key on your development and testing systems.

 We prefer not to discuss new features prior to their public release.